-If a miscarriage happens, it usually occurs during the first seven weeks of pregnancy, according to MedlinePlus.
+If a miscarriage happens, it usually occurs during the first seven weeks of pregnancy.
 Many women who miscarry may not even know they were pregnant.
 The risk of miscarriage is highest during early pregnancy.
 Medically, however, an expectant mom could lose the baby as late as week 20 into the pregnancy.
-Learning the signs and symptoms to watch for can, in some cases, prevent miscarriage.
+Learning to recognize the signs & symptoms of miscarriage in early pregnancy can in some cases, prevent miscarriage.
 However, even if a miscarriage could not be prevented, keep in mind that many women who miscarry eventually move on to deliver healthy children in future pregnancies.

 Back or Abdominal Pain